How a Contactless Visitor Management System Reduces Spread of COVID-19

 1. Contactless Sign-In

-According to the CDC, while the transmission of COVID-19 tends to occur via respiratory droplets, current evidence shows that the SARS-CoV-2 may remain on objects for hours to days.
+According to the NIH, Scientists found that SARS-CoV-2, the virus that causes COVID-19, can be detected in aerosols for up to three hours and on plastic and stainless steel surfaces for up to three days.
 That’s why disinfecting frequently touched objects and surfaces, like a visitor sign-in book or digital tablet is necessary.

 Continually cleaning and disinfecting your visitor sign-in book or tablet is a time-consuming process, however, and can also damage the book or tablet.
 To minimize potential exposure, save time, and protect company equipment, we recommend you opt for a contactless visitor sign-in option.